iquizoo/rawdata-parser/README.md

-# Explanation
+# IQUIZOO offline processing

-**CCDPro** is abbreviation of _Children Cognitive Development Project_.
-This project is supported by Chinese government, which is part of _Beijing Brain Project_.
+## Introduction

-The scripts here are currently mainly for the behavior data collected from Chongqing, and Beijing.
-The goal here is just to develop **easy-to-use** scripts implemented in `MATLAB`, Mathworks.
+Here are all the `MATLAB` codes used for calculating scores for the raw data from the various assessment projects.

-# Workflow
+## Workflow

 The function `wrapper` is the basic function used for the whole workflow.
 Basically up to 3 levels of processing is supported.